jmmastey/level_up_exercises/data_science/README.md

 1. The data set is a JSON file exported from the database (because Postgres does JSON now and someone went a little overboard).
 You'll need to parse the input file.
 However, make sure the data loading is abstracted from the main calculation code.
 2. For a given experiment, we're looking to calculate the conversion rate of visitors as part of a split test.
 We care about the following factors:
-  A. The total sample size and number of conversions for each cohort
+  1. The total sample size and number of conversions for each cohort
-  B. The conversion rate for each cohort
+  2. The conversion rate for each cohort
-  C. A 95% confidence interval for each cohort's conversion rate
+  3. A 95% confidence interval for each cohort's conversion rate
-  D. A confidence level that the current leader is in fact better than random.
+  4. A confidence level that the current leader is in fact better than random.
 You should use the Chi-square test for this, feel free to cheat with a [simple calculator](http://www.usereffect.com/split-test-calculator) to get your initial calculations.

 ## Note